ariga/atlas/doc/md/guides/mysql/check-constraint.md

 There are no tables in our schema yet, so let’s create tables by adding the following table definitions to the schema.

-To create a table with `CHECK` constraint that ensures a column contains only positive integers, we can add the following block in `schema.hcl`:
+To create a table with a `CHECK` constraint that ensures a column contains only positive integers, we can add the following block in `schema.hcl`:

 ```hcl title="schema.hcl" {6-19}
 schema "check_constraint" {